akm170221/CMS-F2F/Site.md

 We have  many categories for organic products starting from fruits, vegetable to shampoo, creams etc.

-We also use the plugin called NicePage.
+We also use the plugin called starter template.
 Its purpose is to control the pages.
 While making changes about the website such as information of the store, location, opening and closing time, you should use NicePage to edit and make changes.

 New content can be added to the site using the standard WordPress process for adding content